 In photography, the golden hour is the period shortly after sunrise or before sunset during which the light is redder and softer compared to when the sun is higher in the sky.
-This is often the best time for taking landscape photos since the light has such a wonderful quality.
-In this tutorial you’ll discover nine great tips for take amazing iPhone photos during the golden hours of dawn and dusk.
+This kind of light is perfect for golden hour landscape photography.
+In this tutorial, you’ll discover nine great tips for taking amazing iPhone photos during the golden hours of dawn and dusk.

 When you take photos closer to midday, the resulting images can have very harsh shadows and high levels of contrast, especially if you’re shooting in strong sunlight.
 In most cases this doesn’t look good.